sipostudent/Milestone-Project-4/README.md

 - [javascript](https://www.javascript.com/ "Javascript Official Site") is used to create responsive, interactive elements for web pages, enhancing the user experience.

-- [Materialize](https://materializecss.com/ "Materialize Official Site") is utilised for developing the entire UI and consistent throughout
+- [Materialize](https://materializecss.com/ "Materialize Official Site") is utilised for developing the entire UI and consistent throughout, also including Material Design Icons courtesy of Google.

 - [Google Fonts](https://fonts.google.com/ "Google Fonts Official Site") provides the Saira font applied across the entire website

-- [Font Awesome](https://fontawesome.com/ "Fontawesome Official Site") is the source for all utilised icons
+- [Font Awesome](https://fontawesome.com/ "Fontawesome Official Site") is the source for the social media icons.

   #### Other Resources